-The Grafton is to The Kentishtowner what Pippa Middleton is to the Mail (a sexy young ratings-grabber, of course), so we make no excuse for running another story today.
+The Grafton is to The Kentishtowner what Pippa Middleton is to the Mail (ratings-grabber, of course), so we make no excuse for running another story today.
 Ahem.

 By now every reader must know about the reopening of this luvverly old boozer on formerly unlovely (but now very fashionable) Prince Of Wales Road.
 It’s the perfect reinvention, we think, in that its Victorian elegance has been restored – or rather, reimagined – whilst allowing a sense of history to pervade in its candle-lit corners.
 And there’s not a pretension in sight.

 But what we hadn’t prepared ourselves for was how good the food is.
 Owners Susie and Joel remain adamant that this is not a gastropub, and rightly so: the atmosphere and crowd both day and night feels all-inclusive, reflected in lunches at a reasonable £7.

 In playing down the food offering they surprised us with each dish.
 At the helm is James Brown (ex Punch Bowl, Knightsbridge) with co-owner Joel alongside.
 They get their fish from Billingsgate and source herbs and veg from both the Highgate allotment (on Swains Lane), and the Urban Growth scheme (by Camden Garden Centre).
 In fact, they’re even about to plant an allotment on one of the pub’s many roof terraces.